← Back to Insights

 Aman spent the past decade in real estate credit, most recently as Associate Director of Credit at Timbercreek.
 His experience underwriting complex transactions across Canada and the U.S. brings a capital markets lens to an asset class where structure matters as much as pricing.

-Our objective is straightforward: provide owners and investors with clear, data-driven insight into their portfolios, how lenders are underwriting, and what strategic options are available.
+Our objective is straightforward: provide owners and investors with clear, data-driven insight into their portfolios, how lenders are underwriting, and what strategic options are available in this cycle for both acquisitions and dispositions.

 Join 14,000+ multifamily professionals staying ahead of Ontario market trends.